OpenSourceWorkflow/generator-kickstart/README.md

 ## Assets

 As you can see in the accordion example above.
 Save images used for styling to the img/ subfolder of your component.
 There the grunt task expects an SVG and a PNG.
-If you choose to use the 'Base64BackgroundImages' mxin the SVG is inlined into your CSS and the png is saved to assets/img as fallback.
+If you choose to use the 'Base64BackgroundImages' mixin the SVG is inlined into your CSS and the png is saved to assets/img as fallback.

 ## Getting Started